Skyscanner/backpack-ios/CONTRIBUTING.md

 With `rbenv` use `rbenv install` to install the project's version of Ruby.
 For `nvm` use `nvm use`.
 Also ensure you install `bundler` for Ruby with `gem install bundler`.

-Use the most recent stable version of Xcode, however the project should work with old versions of the same major.
+Use the version of Xcode specified in [our build pipeline](https://github.com/Skyscanner/backpack-ios/blob/main/.github/workflows/_build.yml#L131), however the project should work with old versions of the same major.

 ### Code style